maguireja/Trendnet/README.md

 I noticed wget is present, and I confirmed it worked by using the command injection to download a txt file from my laptop.
 So I thought maybe I can just compile a version of netcat for the AP, then use wget to retrieve it.
 While looking at the board I noticed there was a piece of metal (a heatsink?) on top of the processor:
 <img src="https://github.com/maguireja/Trendnet/blob/main/IMG_3957%201.png?raw=true">

-So I thought, I'll just pop that off so I can see specifically what the processor is.
-I did that and found it was a RaLink (which should have been obvious because I saw Ralink the UART prompt previously):
+So I thought, I'll just pop that off so I can see what the specific processor is.
+I did that and found it was a Ralink (which should have been obvious because I saw Ralink the UART prompt previously):
 <img src="https://github.com/maguireja/Trendnet/blob/main/IMG_3999.png?raw=true">

 # Bummer
-With the specific model number for the processor I did some research.
-It's a MIPS processor, and so any binary I compile would need to be MIPS.
+With the model number for the processor I did some research.
+It's a MIPS processor, so any binary I compile would need to be MIPS.
 This led me down a rabbit hole researching cross compiling, and trying to find shells or mips backdoors other people have created.
 I did find an interesting one here that was created for a trendnet switch: https://osandamalith.com/2015/10/11/how-to-turn-your-switch-into-a-snitch/

 I was excited to try this out, I started by compiling a simple hello world binary.
 I got everything ready and then.....